 Childhood anxiety and obsessive-compulsive disorders are highly prevalent.
 My research aims to better understand the factors underlying the development of these disorders in addition to enhancing treatment outcomes and access for youth who suffer from these debilitating conditions.

 After I completed my clinical training in 2009 I travelled to the United States and undertook a research fellowship with Distinguished Professor Thomas Ollendick at the Child Study Centre, Virginia Tech University where I received specialist training in the delivery of intensive cognitive behavioural treatments for childhood phobias and Obsessive Compulsive Disorder (OCD).
 Upon returning to Australia in 2011 I commenced a PhD at Griffith University examining the effectiveness of an intensive treatment for Blood-Injection-Injury phobia in children and adolescents.

 I am now working as postdoctoral fellow for Distinguished Professor Ron Rapee on his Risks to Adolescent Wellbeing (RAW) Project” which aims to identify and understand risk and protective factors for anxiety and depression in adolescents.
-I also work as a clinician at the Centre for Emotional Health Clinic.

 Doctor Lorna Peters

 Senior Lecturer Doctor Lorna Peters has been conducting research in the area of anxiety and, in particular, social anxiety since the late 1980's.
 Her research has examined efficacy of treatments for social anxiety disorders and development of psychometric tools to enhance diagnosis and measurement of severity of psychopathology.

 Doctor Carolyn Schniering